 Low adult literacy impacts all areas of life.
 It is a primary contributor to community problems, ranging from lost income and tax revenue, increased numbers on welfare, higher rates of unemployment and crime, rising healthcare costs and financial instability due to increased training costs for business and industry.

 Literacy instruction provides an opportunity to reverse this negative impact in our community.
 Join the Coalition to provide opportunity for all members of our community.
-Download a summary of facts and statistics to share with your friends, family, and co-workers.

 Approximately one in five adults in Tarrant County (more than 200,000) cannot read well enough to succeed at a fourth grade level.
 (National Assessment of Adult Literacy Survey) However, less than 10,000 adults in Tarrant County are enrolled in ANY kind of adult literacy program at the present time.